-Cases are heard, (depending on the severity of the violation and the plea which the accused enters), by an Assistant Director of Residence Life, Student Conduct Hearing Officer, or Student Conduct Hearing Board.
+Cases are heard, (depending on the severity of the violation and the plea which the accused enters), by an Assistant Director of Residence Life, Area Director of Residence Life, Student Conduct Hearing Officer, or Student Conduct Hearing Board.
 Violations range in increasing severity.
 Less severe violations may be heard administratively in an informal hearing whereas more serious violations are heard in a formal hearing.
 Students do not have the option to appeal the decision from an informal hearing.
 Students may also request a formal administrative hearing with a Student Conduct Hearing Officer, which follows the same procedures as the hearing board.

-Assistant Director of Residence Life (Informal Administrative Hearing, no option to appeal):
+Assistant Director of Residence Life & Area Director of Residence Life (Informal Administrative Hearing, no option to appeal):